Home » Autism Advocacy » Center Stage: Famous People With Autism

 Dr. Temple Grandin

-Image credit: Rosalie Winard.
+Image credit: Rosalie Winard

-Dr. Temple Grandin is an author and speaker on both autism and animal behavior who works as a Professor of Animal Science at Colorado State University.
+Dr. Temple Grandin is an author and speaker on autism and animal behavior who works as a Professor of Animal Science at Colorado State University.

 Dr. Grandin began speaking at the age of three-and-a-half after several speech therapy sessions.
 Dr. Grandin says that, in her early life, she was teased, bullied, and considered “weird” by her school peers.

 A fun fact about Dr. Grandin is that, in 2010, HBO made an award-winning movie about her life.
-She has also featured in publications such as Time Magazine, New York Times, Discover Magazine, Forbes, and USA Today.
+She has also been featured in publications such as Time Magazine, New York Times, Discover Magazine, Forbes, and USA Today.

-Dr. Grandin encourages parents to teach their children to be flexible, and not focus on their child’s deficits but build on his/her strengths.
+Dr. Grandin encourages parents to teach their children to be flexible and not focus on their child’s deficits but build on his/her strengths.

 Greta Thunberg